leelakanakala/dynamic-threat-feed/README.md

 - Check that the account ID is correct
 - Ensure secrets are properly set in Wrangler

-#### "Failed to create indicator feed"
+#### "Failed to create Gateway List"

-- Check API token permissions include Intel:Edit
+- Check API token permissions include Gateway:Edit
-- Verify account has access to Cloudflare Intelligence features
+- Verify account has access to Cloudflare Gateway features
 - Check Cloudflare dashboard for any account limitations

 #### "KV namespace not found"